Prostitution in South Korea

-Prostitution in South Korea is illegal, but according to The Korea Women's Development Institute, the sex trade in Korea was estimated to amount to 14 trillion South Korean won ($13 billion) in 2007, roughly 1.6% of the nation's GDP.
+Prostitution in South Korea is illegal, but according to the Korea Women's Development Institute, the sex trade in Korea was estimated to amount to 14 trillion South Korean won ($13 billion) in 2007, roughly 1.6% of the nation's GDP.
 According to a survey conducted by the Department of Urology at the Korea University College of Medicine in 2015, 23.1% of males and 2.6% of females, aged 18–69, had sexual experience with a prostitute.

 The sex trade involved some 94 million transactions in 2007, down from 170 million in 2002.
 The number of prostitutes dropped by 18% to 269,000 during the same period.
 The amount of money traded for prostitution was over 14 trillion won, much less than 24 trillion won in 2002.
 Despite legal sanctions and police crackdowns, prostitution continues to flourish in South Korea, while sex workers continue to actively resist the state's activities.

 History

 Premodern era

 Kisaeng, women from outcast or slave families who were trained to provide entertainment, conversation, and sexual services to men of the upper class.

-Before the modernization of Korea, there were no brothels, but a caste of the women for the elite landholding classes performed sexual labor.
+Before the modernization of Korea, there were no brothels, but a caste of women for the elite landholding classes performed sexual labor.
 Modernization eliminated the Korean caste system.
-The first brothels in Korea began to spread after the country first opened its port in 1876 through a diplomatic pact, causing ethnic quarters for Japanese migrants to sprout up in Busan, Wonsan and Incheon.
+The first brothels in Korea began to spread after the country opened its first ports in 1876 through a diplomatic pact, causing ethnic quarters for Japanese migrants to sprout up in Busan, Wonsan and Incheon.